-You floated through the dating phase, glided to the altar, maybe even welcomed one or two new additions to the family.
+You floated through the dating phase, glided to the altar, and maybe even welcomed one or two new additions to the family.
 But somewhere in the natural flow of life together, you’ve found that the careers you envisioned so clearly in the early relationship stages look very different today.
 His job requires travel and long days; hers demands the night hours.
 Relationship quality begins to waver in the light of strenuous schedules that refuse to coincide.
 So, what do you do when the plot twists of life lead to a place where dream jobs don’t align?

 The average American worker will change jobs 12 times throughout his or her life.
 Transitions like this could result for any number of reasons, from a company relocation to more appealing schedules.
 Regardless of the reason, career change is a highly probable occurrence and possible stressor at some point during your life.
-In addition, recent data indicates that upwards of 60% of households in the U.S. have both parents working outside the home.
-Understanding the changes and possible conflict that can result from lack of alignment when it comes to jobs can promote resilience and reinforce teamwork as you confront the challenge.
+In addition, recent data indicate that upwards of 60% of households in the U.S. have both parents working outside the home.
+Understanding the changes and possible conflict that can result from a lack of alignment when it comes to jobs can promote resilience and reinforce teamwork as you confront the challenge.

 How to Navigate When Your Dream Jobs Don’t Align

 Sit down and hash out what is most important to your partner.
 Acknowledge how important Saturday night football is to him and how much she needs that massage for her self-care.
 Set specific things in stone on the calendar, including date night or the agreed-upon vacation time that will give you both a mental and physical break.
 Calendar time may be a crucial weekly event that is done as a team.
 Your jobs may not align but you can navigate the situation by aligning yourselves!

 Be A Cheerleader